cookiestone12/Cadence-ProjectMelbourne/Ampersound_Platform_Technical_Whitepaper.md

 ### Platform Overview

-The MIME Catalog Intelligence Platform is an internal demonstration dashboard showcasing advanced catalog valuation, scoring, and analytics capabilities for musical intellectual property.
-The platform is designed to demonstrate MIME Publishing's technological capabilities to future external clients while providing comprehensive insights into catalog performance, revenue potential, and exploitation opportunities.
+The Ampersound Catalog Intelligence Platform is an internal demonstration dashboard showcasing advanced catalog valuation, scoring, and analytics capabilities for musical intellectual property.
+The platform is designed to demonstrate Ampersound Intelligence's technological capabilities to future external clients while providing comprehensive insights into catalog performance, revenue potential, and exploitation opportunities.

 ### Key Capabilities